chartingshow/crypto-firewall/docs/help-guides/ublock-origin-instructions.md

     *   Targets specific elements on social media platforms to remove promoted content.

 3.  **TradingView Annoyances**:
-    *   Hides popups, notifications, and other distracting elements on TradingView.
+    *   Hides popups, notifications and other distracting elements on TradingView.
     *   Blocks telemetry and tracking scripts.

 4.  **Exchange Blocks**: